This tutorial explains what is Java used for. We will discuss the top real-world Java Applications including tools & technologies based on Java:

 In this section, we will present brief information on some of the popular Java frameworks that are widely used in today’s time.

-We do not claim that one framework is better than the other; this is just a list that provides us handy information regarding various Java frameworks.
+We do not claim that one framework is better than the other; this is just a list that provides us with handy information regarding various Java frameworks.

 We have shown only the main features of each of the frameworks presented above.
 Each of these frameworks specializes in developing a range of Java applications from the web to rest applications.